US Equity Giant Set to Buy Three Resort Islands

 In 2017, Blackstone sold 80 per cent of its TMA shares to US-based Bain Capital Private Equity for USD 550 million, the largest business transaction ever recorded in the Maldives tourism.

-Buying and selling of tourist resorts is big business in the Maldives.
-The last such high profile transaction was the purchase of Finolhu Maldives by the German company Seaside hotels for USD 90 million in April 2019.
+Buying and selling of tourist resorts is big business in the country.
+The last such high profile transaction was the purchase of Finolhu by the German company Seaside hotels for USD 90 million in April 2019.
 The Maldives’ continued popularity as a world-leading tourist destination makes it an attractive proposition for equity firms, and investment interest has remained steady over the past few years.

 The resort business is highly profitable and investors can normally recoup their investment and turn a profit within seven to 10 years.